-- 1. implement ideas and representations through an inquiry question to generate relevant solutions in response to the defined stimulus - 2. apply literacy skills using referencing, relevant visual art terminology and language conventions that make sense of artwork features and practices - 3. analyse and interpret visual language, expression and meaning in artworks and practices through contexts - 4. evaluate influences of relevant primary sources and secondary sources in formulating ideas - 5. justify viewpoints supported by ideas and information presented through the stimulus - 6. experiment with visual forms, materials and processes in response to the stimulus and inquiry question - 8. realise visual, written or spoken responses to communicate focus.
+- 1. implement ideas and representations through an inquiry question to generate relevant solutions in response to the defined stimulus - 2. apply literacy skills using relevant visual art terminology, referencing and language conventions to recognise and distinguish features of artworks and practices - analyse and interpret visual language, expression and meaning in artworks and practices through contexts - 4. evaluate relevant primary sources and secondary sources in formulating ideas - 5. justify viewpoints supported by ideas and information presented through the stimulus - 6. experiment with visual forms, materials and processes in response to stimulus and experiences - 8. realise visual, written or spoken responses to communicate focus.